Ferris Bueller's Day Off: Home media and other releases

 The film has been released on DVD three times; including on October 19, 1999, on January 10, 2006, as the Bueller...
 Bueller edition, and the I Love the '80s edition August 19, 2008.
 The original DVD, like most Paramount Pictures films released on DVD for the first time, has very few bonus features, but it does feature a commentary by Hughes.
 Though this is no longer available for sale, the director's commentary is available.

 The Bueller...
 Bueller DVD re-release has several more bonus features, but does not contain the commentary track of the original DVD release.
 The edition was released in the United States on January 10, 2006, Sweden on April 12, 2006, Spain on April 18, 2006, and the United Kingdom on May 29, 2006.
 The I Love the '80s edition is identical to the first DVD release (no features aside from commentary), but includes a bonus CD with songs from the 1980s.
 The songs are not featured in the film.
 The Bueller...
 Bueller edition has multiple bonus features such as interviews with the cast and crew, along with a clip of Stein's commentaries on the film's philosophy and impact.

-On October 18, 2004, Ferris Bueller's Day Off was issued as part of a UK Digipack DVD collection by Paramount Pictures named I Love 80s Movies: John Hughes Classic 80s, which also included Pretty in Pink (1986), Planes, Trains and Automobiles (1987), and Some Kind of Wonderful (1987).
-It was later part of the United States Warner Bros.
-DVD set 5 Film Collection: 80's Comedy, issued on September 30, 2014, and also including Planes, Trains and Automobiles, The Naked Gun: From the Files of Police Squad!
-(1988), Airplane!
-(1980), and Police Academy (1984).
-On October 3, 2017, it was released in the United States as part of the DVD collection 5 Iconic Films of the 80s that also included The Naked Gun, Some Kind of Wonderful, Crocodile Dundee (1986), and Harlem Nights (1989).
-The film also appeared on two Blu-ray collections: Australia's Films That Define A Decade – 80s Collection released on April 12, 2017, and France's Pop Culture Anthology 20 Films Cultes Blu-ray issued on October 17, 2018.

-In the United Kingdom, an 80s Collection edition with new artwork was released on DVD in 2018 with the same six bonus features as the 2006 issue.
-In 2016 Paramount, Turner Classic Movies, and Fathom Events re-released the film and Pretty in Pink to celebrate their 30th anniversary.
 The film was released in 4K to the Ultra HD Blu-ray format on August 1, 2023.
 This disc includes John Hughes' commentary track that was first found on the 1999 DVD release.